iutools/iutools/java/iutools-apps/doc/INSTALL-iutools-apps.md

 Next, create (or edit) file `[catalina_home]/bin/setenv.sh` and put the following lines in it:

-Create a file called `ca_nrc.properties` at a location that Tomcat is allowed to read from.
-Add the following line:
+In `setenv.sh`, aßdd the following line:

     CATALINA_OPTS="-Dlog4j.configuration=file:/path/to/your/log4j.properties -Dca_nrc=/path/to/your/ca_nrc.properties  -Xss515m"